Skip to main content

 info

-For fingerprinting issues, Wireshark plus keylog is the ground truth. tls.peet.ws is handy but it's a server-side reconstruction, not the actual wire bytes.
-They mostly agree.
-When they don't, Wireshark wins.
+For fingerprinting issues, Wireshark plus keylog is the source of truth. tls.peet.ws is convenient, but it is a server-side reconstruction, not the wire bytes.
+The two usually agree.
+When they don't, Wireshark is right.

 What you'll see

-• The full TLS ClientHello with extension order, GREASE values, key shares, the works.
+• The full TLS ClientHello, including extension order, GREASE values, and key shares.

 • Every HTTP/2 frame: SETTINGS, WINDOW_UPDATE, HEADERS, PRIORITY, PRIORITY_UPDATE.